cartesi/docs/cartesi-rollups/development/running-the-application.md

 NoNodo has a built-in echo application that generates a voucher, a notice, and a report for each advance input.

 The echo also generates a report for each inspected input.
-This option is useful when testing the application frontend without a working backend.
+This option is useful when testing the application front-end without a working back-end.

 To start NoNodo with the built-in echo application, use the `--enable-echo` flag.